MelodicXP/about-me/README.md

 ### Lighthouse Accessibility Report Score

+* 05/23/2023: Click [here](img/LightHouseScreenshot05232023.jpg) for screenshot of score after running a Lighthouse Accessibility report (score is 100).
 * 05/20/2023: Click [here](img/LightHouseScreenshot05202023.jpg) for screenshot of score after running a Lighthouse Accessibility report (score is 100).
 * 5/16/2023: Click [here](img/LightHouseScreenshot05162023.jpg) for screenshot of score after running a Lighthouse Accessibility report (score is 100).
 * 5/10/2023: Click [here](img/LightHouseScreenshot.jpg) for screenshot of score after running a Lighthouse Accessibility report (score is 100).